Someone @-mentioning the PushMetrics agent in a Slack channel

 5. Open a conversation

-A new conversation is created in PushMetrics, with the Slack user as the requester and a link back to the original thread.
-If the same thread already has a conversation, that one is reused.
+A new conversation is created in PushMetrics with the Slack user as the requester and a link back to the original thread.
+If a conversation already exists for that thread, we reuse it instead of starting a new one.

 6. Run and reply